purpleclay/gitz/docs/testing/git-test.md

 ---
 icon: material/test-tube
-status: new
 title: Testing your interactions with git
-description: A dedicated gittest package for testing your interactions with git
+description: A dedicated package for testing your interactions with git
 ---

 # Testing your interactions with git